 - We are responsible, fair and caring Owners.
 We work hard to ensure that each stay is carefully planned.
 We invest in your stay to ensure that it is both positive and memorable.
 Within reason we are flexible however not all requests can be accommodated, and we will be willing to support or decline requests.

 - We believe in providing a restful and relaxing atmosphere, whilst privacy is part of our etiquette.
-Naturally gardens are not maintained by themselves, or routine/seasonal/planned work must be completed by us Owners or Trades Professionals.
+Naturally gardens do need to be maintained and emergency- routine-seasonal-planned maintenance work must be completed by the Owners or Trades Professionals.

 Etiquette for Guests